daleksla/learning/tools/mpi/README.md

 MPI (Message Passing Interface implementation) is a portable messaging passing standard for parallel and distributed computing systems.
 MPI provides parallel hardware vendors with a clearly defined set of routines which can be efficiently implemented, and is thus optimised for each system.
 It is available in C/C++ (this repository's language of choice) Fortran, C#, Java and Python, and is a testament to it's high level of portability.

+Note: this folder shows how to use raw basic MPI (ie. without bindings such from the Boost library)

 ***

 To build these files: `mpicxx <filename>.cpp`